Blog

 Architecture design: Define the system architecture, taking into consideration factors like scalability, security, and compliance.
 You can use tools like Lucidchart to create detailed architecture diagrams that outline how different components will interact.

 Tool selection: Choose the appropriate tools and platforms for infrastructure management, CI/CD, and monitoring.
-For instance, selecting Terraform for infrastructure as code or GitHub Actions for CI/CD pipelines or Qovery for DevOps automation.
+For instance, selecting Terraform for infrastructure as code or GitHub Actions for CI/CD pipelines or Qovery for DevOps automation (you can try it out here!).

 Infrastructure planning: Plan the required infrastructure, including cloud services (e.g., AWS, Azure, GCP) or on-premises resources.
 You can use cost estimation tools like the AWS Pricing Calculator to anticipate and optimize expenses.